student@ubuntu:~$

 What Comes Next

-You can run commands and read output.
+You can run commands, look up documentation, and recall what you’ve typed.
 Next: creating, moving, and organizing files and directories.